maartenba/maartenba.github.io/_posts/2019-07-30-indexing-searching-nuget-with-azure-functions-and-search.markdown

 ### Collecting data from the catalog

-Since everything in the catalog is cursor based, and that cursor is a timestamp, perhaps the easy way to do periodic checks for new packages in the catalog woul be to create a function that is triggered by a `TimerTrigger`?
+Since everything in the catalog is cursor based, and that cursor is a timestamp, perhaps the easy way to do periodic checks for new packages in the catalog would be to create a function that is triggered by a `TimerTrigger`?

 A rough outline could be this: